WildernessLabs/Documentation/docs/Meadow/Meadow.OS/SQLite/index.md

 var databasePath = Path.Combine(MeadowOS.FileSystem.DataDirectory, "MySqliteDatabase.db");
 ```

 If using the SQLite.NET library, a database file doesn't need to explicitly created, the library will do it automatically if it doesn't exist.

+## Creating Tables

+[tables are mapped to objects]